cuulee/pg-core/doc/merges.md

 * [pg-cursor v.1.0.0](https://github.com/brianc/node-pg-cursor/tree/v1.0.0)
 * [pg-types v.1.10.0](https://github.com/brianc/node-pg-types/tree/v1.10.0)

-Below is the history of synchronizing code changes from that date on into `pg-core`:
+Below is the history of synchronizing code changes from that date on into `pg-core`.
+And if you know of any important change that haven't been merged yet, please either open a new issue, or better yet - create a PR.

 Date  | Source Package | Source Commit(s) | Merged in Version
 :--------: | :----------: | :----------: | :----------: